dosipod/SrWiki/Sound-Settings.md

 GPIO 39 => ADC1_CH3

-Do NOT use any of the pins from ADC2, as they will conflict with the WiFi.
+Do NOT use any of the pins from ADC2, as they will conflict with the WiFi and with I2S sampling.

 ## Squelch